landra-sistemas/lisco/readme.md

 };
 ```

-Add this to the `index.js` file to connect to the database:
+Also, add this to the `index.js` file to connect to the database:

 **index.js**
 ``` javascript